 At Seanasol, we offer long term agricultural solutions for investing in space exploration and expansion.
 We aim to develop self-sustaining farming technologies that will enable the production of crops on other planets using less land area and natural resources.
 But we don’t stop there; we bring innovation to the infrastructure of farming with solutions designed with ease of transport in mind.
 This means that sending our materials to space would be more cost-efficient and other materials or fuel can be loaded on rocket modules instead.
 One day there may be large controlled environment farms in space, but individuals could also have their own gardens and grow their own crops.
 Yes, when we all move to Mars, everyone will be a farmer.
 We must simply remember that with limited space and resources, it will be a great challenge to allocate their use effectively.

 The Roots of Seanasol

 Seanasol is derived from “sēaną” the Proto-Germanic word for “sow”.
-This also is an acronym for scientific, engineering and agricultural.
+This also is an acronym for space, engineering and agricultural.
 The word “sol” is short for “solutions” and creates some imagery, because “sol” translates to “sun” in Spanish.
 I wanted to bring that concept of light into the name, because that is what drives photosynthesis in plants and again ties in with our venture into agricultural sustainability.
 Out of mere coincidence, by re-organising the words in “seanasol” we can create “seasonal”, which further represents our commitment to the environment.